vigneshwar221B/yomikit-mac/README.md

 - **Region selection** -- drag to select any area of the screen
 - **OCR** -- Vision framework with `.accurate` recognition, primarily for Japanese (also supports English, Chinese, and other Vision-supported languages)
 - **Auto-copy** -- recognized text is automatically copied to clipboard on change
-- **WebSocket server** -- broadcasts recognized text on port 8765 for external tools (e.g. popup dictionaries, Anki, translation apps)
+- **WebSocket server** -- broadcasts recognized text on a configurable port for external tools (e.g. popup dictionaries, Anki, translation apps)
 - **Change detection** -- only outputs when text actually changes

 ## Usage